 Some of the animals you can see include:

 Our recently refurbished Bird Park contains many exotic and endangered birds, including blue-bellied rollers, hornbills and white-crested turacos.

 Giraffe and elephant enclosure

 Thanks to a successful European breeding programme, the zoo is home to a large herd of Rothchild's giraffes.

 A total of 33 giraffes have been born at the zoo since 1996.
 We welcomed a Rothschild's giraffe calf on Monday 1 September 2014.
 The female, who is called 'Ballymena', was born to proud parents, Neja and Finn.

 Other animals you may find in the giraffe and elephant enclosure include ostriches and Grant's zebras.
-You can also see our meerkats, Visayan warty pigs and cape porcupines near the entrance to the enclosure.
+You can also see our meerkats, Visayan warty pigs, cape porcupines, capybaras and giant anteaters near the entrance to the enclosure.

 The Rainforest House is a walk-through exhibition with tropical landscaping and a constant temperature of 27 degrees.